HiF-VLA: Hindsight, Insight and Foresight through Motion Representation for Vision-Language-Action Models: More Experimental Results

-The hyperparameter $\lambda$ balances the contributions between foresight motion prediction and action prediction.
+\textbf{The Impact of Weight Factor $\lambda$.} The hyperparameter $\lambda$ balances the contributions between foresight motion prediction and action prediction.
 To systematically investigate this trade-off, we evaluate a range of $\lambda$ values.
 Our analysis reveals that an appropriate weighting allows the motion prediction to effectively support the model's reasoning, thereby enhancing planning capabilities; however, an unsuitable value destabilizes the VLA architecture and impedes policy generation.
-Our results in \cref{tab:weight} identify an optimal performance point at $\lambda=0.01$.
+Our results in \cref{tab:hyper_ablation}(a) identify an optimal performance point at $\lambda=0.01$.
 This key finding indicates that a modest, well-calibrated contribution from the motion-prediction branch is essential for achieving balanced and robust model behavior.

+\textbf{Depth of the Joint Expert.} We investigated the optimal interaction depth within the Joint Expert by performing an ablation study over depths of $\{2, 4, 6, 8\}$ (see \cref{tab:hyper_ablation}(b)).
+We observed that a depth of 6 yields the best performance.
+Shallower networks facilitate the interaction between motion and action modalities, whereas increasing the depth further yields negligible performance gains, indicating depth is not highly critical beyond moderate depth.

+\textbf{Foresight and Foresight Horizon.} In \cref{tab:hyper_ablation} bottom, increasing foresight to $n=16$ hurts performance due to error accumulation in long-term prediction.
+In contrast, extending hindsight to 16 (keeping foresight at 16) improves results by providing richer context, supporting our choice to decouple hindsight and foresight lengths.